Mo Ibrahim Foundation University of London PhD Scholarships 2020/2021 for African Students

 Duration of Scholarship: 3 years

-The guidance notes and the reference form can be downloaded on the right hand side of the Program Webpage (See Link below).
+- The guidance notes can be downloaded on the right hand side of this page.